YRach683/Towns/README.md

 ## Towns
-# Exercise for students in the teamwork course at SoftUni-Svetlina @Software Engineering cource
+# Exercise for students in the teamwork course at SoftUni

 # Roles
-  Stephan takes the role “Editor”.
+ YRach681 takes the role “Editor”.
-  Peter takes the role “Shiffler”.
-  Maria takes the role “Styler”.